Office of Disability Services

-Columbia Southern University provides reasonable accommodations for persons defined as having a disability under Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 (ADA), as amended, and all other local and state requirements.
 The mission of the Office of Disability Services is to ensure an accessible learning experience in which students with disabilities have equal opportunity for participation in all programs, services, and activities.
-Students or applicants who have accessibility or accommodation requests or concerns are encouraged to contact the Office of Disability Services at firstname.lastname@example.org or 888-785-3005.
+Accommodations for temporary health conditions, such as surgery complications, hospitalization, or pregnancy complications are also considered on a case-by-case basis.
+Students or applicants who have accessibility or accommodation requests or concerns are encouraged to contact the Office of Disability Services at email@example.com or 888-785-3005.

 Although disclosure of a disability is not required for applicants or students to attend CSU, registration with the Office of Disability Services is required in order to receive accommodations.
 Please see below for registration materials, contact information, and a summary of the registration process.

 Self-Disclosure and Accommodation Request